Services Feature

 Service plans: Offer session packages ("10 kinetotherapy sessions over 90 days"), time-based subscriptions ("3-month telerehab access"), or hybrid bundles that combine both.
 Plans layer on top of services — a service can be booked standalone or as part of a plan.

-Billing tracking: Know exactly when sessions expire, when patient access is ending, and generate reports per service.
+Plan tracking: Know exactly when sessions expire, when patient access is ending, and generate reports per service.

 Bundled products: Package physical goods (elastic bands, devices) with service plans—patient gets the device shipped automatically when they enroll.